Beijing: Chinese folk religion and Taoism

 Beijing has many temples dedicated to folk religious and communal deities, many of which are being reconstructed or refurbished in the 2000s and 2010s.
 Yearly sacrifices to the God of Heaven (祭天 (jìtiān)) at the Temple of Heaven have been resumed by Confucian groups in the 2010s.

-There are temples dedicated to the worship of the Goddess (娘娘 (Niángniáng)) in the city, one of them near the Olympic Village, and they revolve around a major cult center at Mount Miaofeng.
-There are also many temples consecrated to the Dragon God, to the Medicine Master (药王 (Yàowáng)), to Divus Guan (Guan Yu), to the Fire God (火神 (Huǒshén)), to the Wealth God, temples of the City God, and at least one temple consecrated to the Yellow Deity of the Chariot Shaft (轩辕黄帝 (Xuānyuán Huángdì)) in Pinggu District.
+There are temples for the worship of Taoist goddesses (娘娘 (Niángniáng)) in the city, including one primarily dedicated to Bixia Yuanjun near the Olympic Village.
+Mount Miaofeng is a major center of Taoist goddess worship.
+There are also many temples consecrated to the Dragon God, to the Medicine Master (药王 (Yàowáng)), to deified Guan Yu, to the Fire God (火神 (Huǒshén)), to the Wealth God, temples of the City God, and at least one temple consecrated to the Yellow Emperor (轩辕黄帝 (Xuānyuán Huángdì)) in Pinggu District.
 Many of these temples are governed by the Beijing Taoist Association, such as the Fire God Temple of the Shicha Lake, while many others are not and are governed by popular committees and locals.
-A great Temple of Xuanyuan Huangdi will be built in Pinggu (possibly as an expansion of the already existing shrine) within 2020, and the temple will feature a statue of the deity which will be amongst the tallest in the world.

 The national Chinese Taoist Association and Chinese Taoist College have their headquarters at the White Cloud Temple of Quanzhen Taoism, which was founded in 741 and rebuilt numerous times.
 The Beijing Dongyue Temple outside Chaoyangmen is the largest temple of Zhengyi Taoism in the city.
 The local Beijing Taoist Association has its headquarters at the Lüzu Temple near Fuxingmen.